Patellar luxation (kneecap dislocation) – symptoms, causes and support

 Recommended protection & support

-Kneecap stabilizing knee pads help keep the kneecap in place and prevent new dislocations.
+Patella-stabilising knee braces help keep the kneecap in place and prevent new dislocations.
 The pads are equipped with pads that provide support and pressure over the kneecap and can be adjusted for lateral or medial support if needed.
-Rehabilitation together with a physiotherapist is important to strengthen the muscles around the knee joint and reduce the risk of recurrent dislocations.
+Rehabilitation, together with a physiotherapist, is important to strengthen the muscles around the knee joint and reduce the risk of recurrent dislocations.
 In cases of more severe instability, surgery may be necessary.
+See all our knee and knee joint products here.